Bouvet-deler/meta-framework-workshop/draft.md

 ## Future work

-* Can swap out the DB with a CMS, like Payload (with integrated Nextjs support in v3)
+- Can swap out the DB with a CMS, like Payload (with integrated Nextjs support in v3)

 ## Resources

-NextJS open source github repo: https://github.com/vercel/next.js/
+NextJS open source github repo: [vercel/next.js: The React Framework](https://github.com/vercel/next.js/)